Ezra Nawi: Statutory rape conviction

 In 1995, Nawi was convicted of statutory rape of a 15-year-old Palestinian boy, after their relationship had been reported to Israeli police by the boy's parents in 1992.
 The legal age for such relationships is 16 in Israeli law.
 The statutory rape case was appealed twice.
 The prosecution's case was difficult due to the length of time between the offense and the appeal process, and since the victim, one year under the legal age of consent, was reluctant to testify against Nawi.
 After 5 years, the High Court upheld the conviction upon final appeal.
 It found the relationship had been consensual, sentencing him to six months based on a plea bargain, of which he served less than three.
-In 2011 it was revealed that David Norris, the frontrunner for the position of President of Ireland at the time, had written a letter in support of Nawi on Irish Parliament letterhead, and sent it to the Israeli High Court.
+In 2011 it was revealed that David Norris, a former partner of Nawi and the frontrunner for the position of President of Ireland at the time, had written a letter in support of Nawi on an official Seanad Éireann letterhead, and sent it to the Israeli High Court.
 In the letter, Norris claimed Nawi was tricked into a plea bargain and requested a noncustodial sentence.
 This revelation caused him to withdraw from the presidential race.